Dunara: The Mackellars

 His parliamentary career included serving in the NSW Legislative Council from 1885.
 He became a Senator in 1903 but his commitments precluded attendance at Melbourne sittings so he resumed his Legislative Council seat.
 He was president of the Children's Relief Department from 1903 and published a pamphlet on "Parental Rights and Parental Responsibility" (1903) and a treatise on "The Child, The Law and the State" (1907); he established homes for invalid children at Mittagong, for disabled children at Parramatta and for delinquents who had been before the Children's Court, at Ormond House.
 In 1913, Mackellar reported on the treatment of delinquent and neglected children in Europe and the United States.
 Mackellar was knighted in 1912, and appointed KCMG in 1916; he died in Sydney on 14 July 1926.

-Marion Isobel Mackellar (née Buckland) (1854-1933) was the second daughter of Thomas Buckland of Kent, a wealthy merchant, pastoralist and banker.
-Buckland became a director and president of the Bank of NSW, a position in which he was succeeded by his son-in-law, Charles, from 1901–1923.
+Marion Isobel Mackellar (née Buckland) (1854–1933) was the second daughter of Thomas Buckland of Kent, a wealthy merchant, pastoralist and banker.
+Buckland became a director and president of the Bank of New South Wales, a position in which he was succeeded by his son-in-law, Charles, from 1901 to 1923.
 Marion married Charles Mackellar in August 1877 at St. Paul's Church, Sydney.
 They had three sons and a daughter, Dorothea.

 Dunara

 Dunara was built c.
 1882 by distinguished physician, MLA and philanthropist, Sir Charles McKellar.
-The house was the birthplace and the childhood home of his daughter, Dorothea, the famous poetess.
-It is a good example of the spacious and well crafted residence of the period.
+The house was the birthplace and the childhood home of his daughter, Dorothea, the famous poet.
+It is a good example of the spacious and well-crafted residence of the period.
 Dorothea Mackellar was born on 1 July 1885 at the family home, Dunara, built by the Mackellars on 2 to 5 acre at Rose Bay/Point Piper.
-The two-storied residence was surrounded by servants' quarters, stable, coach house, numerous outbuildings and magnificent gardens.
-Dunara is an indigenous word for "gunyah on the slope of a hill", was one of many residences in Sydney owned by the Mackellar family.
+The two-storied residence was surrounded by servants' quarters, a stable, a coach house, numerous outbuildings and magnificent gardens.
+Dunara is an indigenous word for "gunyah on the slope of a hill", and was one of many residences in Sydney owned by the Mackellar family.
 Dorothea Mackellar spent most of her childhood here.